upple/unix_socket_test/README.md

 ### - Systemd unix domain socket sample

 ## Preparations
-Your system must be Linux systemd init system.
+Your system must have be Linux systemd init system.
 You need some packages.
 ```
 glib-2.0